Ret-2-Go on vacation!

 exactly what you need to overcome your current obstacle.
 Maybe in part because

-of this, it feels like Seven Sirens just going through the motions at times, is
+of this, it feels like Seven Sirens is just going through the motions at times.
+Like the story is on auto-pilot.

 Even so,

-the story was still entertaining because the personality, the game's humour and
+the story was still entertaining due to the humour and

-tone and such, are big in full swing and it's as enjoyable as ever.
+tone.
+That typical Shantae atmosphere is in full swing and as enjoyable as ever.
 It's a mix

 of older pop-culture parodies alongside self-referential humour and 4th wall